Swift-SOT/swifttools/swifttools/xrt_prods/pyDocs/README.md

 specified, is `True`.
 This variable, which can also be set directly (i.e. `myReq.silent=True`) controls whether any feedback is written to the standard output.
 In interactive mode, this feedback may be helpful and informative; in a script, it is more likely an annoyance.
 Since all of the examples in this documentation are for an interactive shell, I have always set `silent=False`.

+**Another note** As most Python users will be aware, the `import` convention used in this documentation is not the only possibly convention.
+For example, you could do `import swifttools.xrt_prods` and then access the main class via `xrt_prods.XRTProductRequest` if you prefer not to pollute your global namespace.
+Or you could save your fingers a little with `from swifttools.xrt_prods import XRTProductRequest as xpr` (at the cost of making your code a little less readable).
+It is not the purpose of this guide to suggest how you style your code; I have used the `from swifttools.xrt_prods import XRTProductRequest` convention from personal choice, and as I think it makes the guide easier to read.